shashankprasanna/distributed-training-workshop/content/kubernetes_dist_training/setup_eks.md

     --auto-kubeconfig
 ```

+{{% notice tip %}}
-Update the `nodes` argument to increase the number of nodes you want in the cluster.
+To launch a cluster with GPU use the script `gpu_eks_cluster.sh` instead.
+If you wish to launch a cluster with more than 2 nodes, update the `nodes` argument to number of nodes you want in the cluster.
+{{% /notice %}}

  Now launch an EKS cluster:
 ```
 sh cpu_eks_cluster.sh
 ```